zzzgit/element/examples/docs/en-US/form.md

 ### Alignment

-Depending on your design, there are several different ways to align your label element.
+Depending on your design, there are several different ways to align your label jade.

 :::demo The `label-position` attribute decides how labels align, it can be `top` or `left`.
 When set to `top`, labels will be placed at the top of the form field.